soniah/blog/content/posts/2007-08-02-useful-tool-for-converting-audio-files.md

 <!--more-->

-I used to write heaps of shell scripts for converting audio files from one format to another -- here&#8217;s a useful tool that does it for you -- [pac][1] (Perl Audio Converter).
+I used to write heaps of shell scripts for converting audio files from one format to another -- here's a useful tool that does it for you -- [pac][1] (Perl Audio Converter).

  [1]: http://sourceforge.net/projects/pacpl/